-All pictures in this post, except for the owl picture (which is my own), are courtesy of Unsplash.
+All pictures in this post are courtesy of Unsplash.

 *I realize that determining whether someone is hurting us or others is somewhat subjective, and I don’t think that the subjective nature of this judgment can be totally avoided.
 Consulting wise third parties in making judgments like this is good and helpful.